My photographic website: www.margaretolinphotography.com

 The blog Touching Photographs uses my own photographs and those of others to discuss photography and to support causes.
 This page culls from the blog and other sources those projects that best illustrate my own ongoing photographic practice.
 Click on any image to see more photographs and texts from these projects.

-“A lovely day in South Hebron,” “Obstructed Vision,” and “Keep off the Grass” are excerpts from an ongoing study of the Israeli activist group “Ta’ayush.”
+5. “A lovely day in South Hebron,” “Obstructed Vision,” and “Keep off the Grass” are excerpts from early in my ongoing study of the Israeli activist group “Ta’ayush.”